tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 * Who's digits never decrease.

 In [my solution][my-day-4] I used function currying again.
-A function took a function that applies a rule between two characters as an argument, and folded, using `foldl` over the numbers read as strings to apply the rules
+A function took a function that applies a rule between two characters as an argument, and folded over the digits in the numbers with `foldl` to apply the rules.

 ```haskell
 ruleX :: Char -> Char -> Bool